-The two-year track Gravitation, Astro-, and Particle Physics (GRAPPA) in the Master's programme Physics and Astronomy, a joint degree with the Vrije Universiteit Amsterdam, stands at at the intersection of theoretical physics, experimental (astro)particle physics and astrophysics.
-Students benefit from a highly collaborative international research environment.
-Current research topics include gravitational waves, collider-based particle physics experiments and dark matter detection, and staff is involved in several large international research projects.
+Gravitation, Astro-, and Particle Physics is a two-year track in the Master's programme Physics and Astronomy.
+It stands at the intersection of theoretical physics, experimental (astro)particle physics and astrophysics.
+There’s a highly collaborative international research environment, and students may work on gravitational waves, collider-based particle physics experiments and dark matter detection, among other things.
+This is a joint degree programme with VU Amsterdam.

 GRAPPA is a track in the Master's programme Physics and Astronomy, a joint degree programme of the University of Amsterdam and Vrije Universiteit Amsterdam.
 Courses are taught at locations of both universities.
 UvA and VU jointly issue a degree certificate in Physics and Astronomy to graduates.
 As a Physics and Astronomy student in Amsterdam you benefit from expertise, networks and research projects at both universities and affiliated research institutes.